 This proved to be an invaluable learning experience, as well as an opportunity to meet and eventually apprentice with such distinguished composers as Marc Shaiman (Hairspray, City Slickers), Richard Marvin (The O.C., Six Feet Under), and the late Joel Goldsmith (Stargate SG-1, Call Of Duty 3).
 Neal would collaborate on numerous projects with Joel over the years including the Emmy nominated mini series Helen of Troy, all three of the Stargate series, the SyFy series Sanctuary, Witchblade and numerous others.
 "Joel was a dear friend and mentor", Neal says, "He taught me so much and opened so many doors for me.
 He will be sorely missed."

-In addition to winning two Hollywood Music In Media Awards, a Golden Reel Award, six Game Audio Network Guild Awards and four Global Music Awards, Neal was also nominated for a BAFTA, four Academy Of Interactive Arts and Sciences Awards, two ASCAP Composer's Choice Awards as well as numerous critic awards.
+In addition to winning three Hollywood Music In Media Awards, a Golden Reel Award, six Game Audio Network Guild Awards and four Global Music Awards, Neal was also nominated for a BAFTA, four Academy Of Interactive Arts and Sciences Awards, two ASCAP Composer's Choice Awards as well as numerous critic awards.
 In 2016 Neal was named the BSOSpirit Jerry Goldsmith "Composer of the Year" at a ceremony in Malaga, Spain.